nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the applicant at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed applicants list.
 * The index **must be a positive integer** 1, 2, 3, ... and **not exceed the total records listed**

 Examples:
 * `list` followed by `delete 2` deletes the 2nd applicant in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st applicant in the results of the `find` command.
+* `find n/Betsy` followed by `delete 1` deletes the 1st applicant in the results of the `find` command.

 ### 3.7 Locating applicants by field: `find`

-Finds applicants whose has a field containing any of the given keywords among all specified fields.
+Finds applicants who has a field containing any of the given keywords among all specified fields.

-Format: `find parameter/KEYWORD [parameter/MORE_KEYWORDS]...`
+Format: `find parameter/KEYWORD [parameter/KEYWORD]...`

+* For `parameter` arguments, please refer to the `parameter` of each fields in the [Fields](#2-fields) section above.
 * At least one of the parameter fields must be provided.
+* If a field parameter is given more than once, the command will search only for the latest specifier.
+E.g., `n/Bobby n/cortez` will only search and return names with `cortez` in them.
 * The search is case-insensitive.
 E.g., `bobby` will match `Bobby`.
 * The order of the keywords does not matter.
 E.g., `Bobby cortez` will match `Cortez bobby`.
-* If a field parameter is given more than once, the command will search only for the latest specifier.
-E.g., `n/Bobby n/cortez` will only search and return names with `cortez` in them.
 * Applicants matching at least one keyword will be returned (i.e., OR search).
 E.g., `n/Bobby Cortez` will return applicants with the name `Bobby Lacruz`, `Alexander Cortez`

 Search Types: